dpn2728/omega-prime-v2-soul/README.md

-# Added the Market Eye sense to the agent
+# Added the Touch of Analysis sense to the agent